Mulberry Creek CSA

 Picture

-Our goal is to be truly sustainable - and in our mind that means that we can sustain ourselves mostly with what we have on the farm, much like our ancestors of the not so very distant past did.
+Although we do not currently have any hogs (due to our recent relocation), our goal is to be truly sustainable - and in our mind that means that we can sustain ourselves mostly with what we have on the farm, much like our ancestors of the not so very distant past did.

-The critically rare Mulefoot Pig is (like nearly all of our other livestock) also listed on the Slow Food Ark of Taste.
+We hope, in the future, to again be able to be able to raise the critically rare Mulefoot Pig is (like nearly all of our other livestock) also listed on the Slow Food Ark of Taste.

 In these pages you can:

-Hear the story of how the American Mulefoot Hog came to live at Mulberry Creek
+Read the story of how the American Mulefoot Hog came to live at Mulberry Creek

 Learn about the breed, American Mulefoot Hog, both in the past and today